-The first thing that you need to do is to speak to Rev Neil Popham (Priest in Charge) or Rev Kevin Charles (Associate) this is the easiest way to introduce yourselves, and allows us to talk to you about the commitment.
+The first thing that you need to do is to speak to Rev Kevin Charles, this is the easiest way to introduce yourselves, and allows us to talk to you about the commitment.
 The ideal way to do this is after one of our many services.

 The preparation at St Wilfrid’s involves a few stages.

 Please come along to one of our church services, held at 10am every Sunday.
 You will be able to see what happens and whether it’s for you.